 Emergency removal of the respondent may be a valid supportive measure; however, prior to taking such a drastic action, the University must undertake a comprehensive and individualized safety and risk analysis, determine by a preponderance of evidence that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provided the respondent with notice and an opportunity to challenge the decision immediately FOLLOWING the emergency removal.
-Any appeal of such an emergency removal shall be to the Appeal Board.
+Any appeal of such an emergency removal shall be to the Appeal Board or the appropriate University official identified in the written notice of removal.
+If no University official is identified, then the appeal may be made to the Appeal Board by default.
 Any such appeal may be taken after the emergency removal has been affected and up to the time that the initial adjudicative process is complete.
 If the respondent is absolved of any alleged wrongdoing by this Title IX process, the emergency removal order will immediately dissolve.
 In the case of an employee respondent, the University reserves the right to place the same on administrative leave during the Title IX process.

-Formal Complaint Grievance Process
+Grievance Process